Upper Burgundy: History

-Kingdom of Lotharingia
+Within the Kingdom of Lotharingia

-Upon the second partition by the Treaty of Prüm and Emperor Lothair's death in 855, his second son Lothair II subsumed his portion of Upper Burgundy into his Middle Frankish kingdom of Lotharingia, while his younger brother Charles received Cisjurane Burgundy and the Kingdom of Provence.
+Upon the second partition by the Treaty of Prüm and Emperor Lothair's death in 855, his second son Lothair II subsumed his portion of Upper Burgundy into his Middle Frankish kingdom of Lotharingia, while his younger brother Charles received Cisjuran Burgundy and the Kingdom of Provence.
 When Charles died in 863, Lothair II also gained some northern districts of the deceased's kingdom.
 The Provence territory in the south passed to the eldest brother King Louis II of Italy.

-The Transjurane duchy was then ruled by Hucbert, a scion of the Bosonid dynasty, the younger son of Count Boso the Elder of Arles, and through his sister Teutberga brother-in-law to King Lothair II.
+The Transjuran duchy was then ruled by Hucbert, a scion of the Bosonid dynasty, the younger son of Count Boso the Elder of Arles, and through his sister Teutberga brother-in-law to King Lothair II.
 Hucbert, however, fell out of favour after Lothair II divorced Teutberga, was defeated at the Battle of Orbe in 864 and replaced by Count Conrad II of Auxerre from the Elder House of Welf (Rudolfings), who from 866 ruled Transjurania as a margrave.
 When Lothair II died without heirs in 869, his Lotharingian realm was divided into a West and East Frankish part between his uncles Charles the Bald and Louis the German by the 870 Treaty of Meerssen.
+Upper Burgundy was to be politically close to East Francia.

+Kingdom of Upper Burgundy

 Emperor Charles the Fat, son of Louis the German, by 884 had once again reunited all Carolingian territories, except for the Lower Burgundian Kingdom of Provence established by Boso of Vienne in 879.
 When Charles was deposed and died in 888, the Carolingian Empire disintegrated again.
-The nobles and leading clergy of Upper Burgundy assembled at the Abbey of St. Maurice, Agaunum and elected the Transjurane margrave Rudolph I, son of Conrad II, King of Burgundy.
+The nobles and leading clergy of Upper Burgundy assembled at the Abbey of St. Maurice, Agaunum and elected and crowned the Transjuran margrave Rudolph I as King, thus creating a distinctive realm, centered on upper Burgundy.

-Kingdom of Upper Burgundy

 At first, King Rudolph I tried to re-unite the Lotharingian realm of late Lothair II, but strong opposition by the East Frankish king Arnulf of Carinthia forced him to focus on his territory of Transjurania and the western Franche-Comté estates.
 Arnulf acknowledged Rudolph's rule in Upper Burgundy, but finally declared his illegitimate son Zwentibold King of Lotharingia in 895.

 Rudolph was married with Guilla of Provence (Willa), probably a daughter of the Lower Burgundian king Boso.
 After his death in 912, he was succeeded by his son Rudolph II.
 His widow secondly married Count Hugh of Arles, who succeeded as King of Lower Burgundy in 924.

 Rudolph II attempted to enlarge his realm by attacking the adjacent territories of the German stem duchy of Swabia in the northwest.
 He advanced towards the Upper Rhine river and in 916 occupied the city of Basel.
 However, he again lost the Swabian estates of Thurgau and Zürichgau when he was defeated by the forces of Duke Burchard II in the 919 Battle of Winterthur.
 To make peace, he married Burchard's daughter Bertha.